The original version of this article was published in Communication Director.

 Beware the digital age

 In today’s world, most business processes are viewed and managed with the aid of analytics, and brand and reputation management is no different.
 The way we define and demonstrate what a company stands for, and our efforts to improve the company’s reputation over time, should be regularly informed by relevant and timely input that can help companies understand what people think and feel about them, interpret these perceptions and act accordingly to engage people effectively.
-In a digital age, this process is not just more important (due to the multiplication of touchpoints and frequency of interaction between companies and their relevant stakeholders), it’s in fact also much easier: digital technology provides companies with tools that allow them to collect and interpret information more frequently and effectively – and share it more widely across the organisation.
+In a digital age, this process is not just more important (due to the multiplication of touchpoints and frequency of interaction between companies and their relevant stakeholders), it’s in fact also much easier: digital technology provides companies with tools that allow them to collect and interpret information more frequently and effectively – and shares it more widely across the organization.

-In this light, while the challenges of effectively managing brand and reputation have grown in the digital age, they have also become easier to address by helping automating and accelerating relevant processes.
+In this light, while the challenges of effectively managing brand and reputation have grown in the digital age, they have also become easier to address by helping automate and accelerating relevant processes.
 But before using technology to aid the process, the first step still requires some good old-fashioned bridge-building: the need to integrate.

 Easy as 1-2-3?

 Every sincere effort to improve the way a company manages its corporate brand and reputation must begin with the integration of efforts between the various departments that have a stake in the matter – starting with marketing, communication and HR.
 The second element of integration, which is just as important, is integrating these efforts with the “tangible” side of the business – its infrastructure, products and skills that allow the business to operate and deliver on a regular basis.
 This means clearly connecting the stories and messages that are part of the brand and reputation building with the company’s physical assets and capabilities, and collaborating closely with the parts of the business that manage what the business has and does.
 At Airbus, the way we did this was work closely with the various business areas as we embarked upon the development of our new company purpose.
-We started by building a consensus around the definition of reputation as being something that is “built by consistently delivering what you promise to those who matter to you” – meaning that it’s about what we do and how well we do it, more than it is about what we say.
+We started by building a consensus around the definition of a reputation as being something that is “built by consistently delivering what you promise to those who matter to you” – meaning that it’s about what we do and how well we do it, more than it is about what we say.
 We then together built a purpose framework that integrates emotional and fact-based drivers of our company’s identity, including our values and behaviors on one side, as well as our business strategy and commercial ambitions on the other.
 To assess the effectiveness of our efforts, and shape their evolution, we created a measurement system that combines strategic and tactical dimensions – integrating both brand measurement and reputation measurement in one set-up, informing both strategic business decisions and tactical communications.

 The second step marketers and communicators should take has to do with automation.
-In the context of brand and reputation management, what this scary word really means is using technology to improve processes of listening to stakeholders, learning from their views and reacting accordingly.
-Most companies today still take a traditional approach to generating, interpreting and activating stakeholder insights: commissioning a one-off research study with a lengthy set-up phase, protracted field-work and long delays before receiving results in the form of hundreds of PowerPoint slides; then sharing these slides with whomever is interested in the organisation, and struggling to make sense of them, let alone agree any follow-up actions.
+In the context of brand and reputation management, what this scary word really means is using technology to improve processes of listening to stakeholders, learning from their views, and reacting accordingly.
+Most companies today still take a traditional approach to generating, interpreting, and activating stakeholder insights: commissioning a one-off research study with a lengthy set-up phase, protracted field-work and long delays before receiving results in the form of hundreds of PowerPoint slides; then sharing these slides with whoever is interested in the organization, and struggling to make sense of them, let alone agree on any follow-up actions.
 These processes end up being prohibitively expensive, and more often than not they provide insights that are isolated from the business, and that in themselves are sometimes irrelevant due to the time lag between generating the data and discussing its activation.
-By using digital tools that automate the data collection and analytics, insight visualization and internal distribution, companies can reduce the cost of these efforts significantly, and generate insights that are more timely and relevant, and can therefore support faster decision-making.
-This way of working can also open up opportunities for more sophisticated metrics integration and data analytics across the business, since real-time perception data can then be analyzed against other real-time business data.
+By using digital tools that automate the data collection and analytics, insight visualization, and internal distribution, companies can reduce the cost of these efforts significantly, and generate insights that are more timely and relevant, and can therefore support faster decision-making.
+This way of working can also open up opportunities for more sophisticated metrics integration and data analytics across the business since real-time perception data can then be analyzed against other real-time business data.
 That, and the ability to consume the data online, greatly enhance the involvement of other parts of the business in this work – as well as their interest in brand and reputation insights, and the value these insights create for the business as a whole.

-It may not be as easy as 1-2-3, but integrating, automating and accelerating work processes is something that is happening everywhere these days – within and across all companies, and throughout all aspects of the business.
+It may not be as easy as 1-2-3, but integrating, automating, and accelerating work processes is something that is happening everywhere these days – within and across all companies, and throughout all aspects of the business.
 And there’s no reason that brand and reputation management should be any different.
 Which digital tools to use and how much to invest in such changes is something for each company to decide based on its own circumstances, but at the very least if companies can avoid a situation whereby the marketing department invests in a branding campaign that runs against the crisis recovery efforts of its communication department – then surely that’s an investment worth making!.